super-cache-money/expressive-api/README.md

 ### Define endpoints with whatever params you want

-You can specify a `transformParams(req, callback)` function which gets applied to the usual parameters.
+You can specify a `transformParams(req, callback, res)` function which gets applied to the usual parameters.
 The result should be **an array** of the parameters you want your API endpoints to receive.

 Here's one I use:

-    function transformParams(req, callback) {
+    function transformParams(req, callback, res) {
       // combine body and query into the params for the api var params = Object.assign({}, req.body);
       params = Object.assign(params, req.query);